Floneyyang/ColorTyper/README.md

 ### 1. Ball Trajectory Calculation
 I think the hardest part of this project is to calculate the directional vector to throw a ball from random locations to one point.
 I had two approaches in mind:
-- 1) Calculate the actual ball trajectory angle, directional vector, height, and velocity
+- 1) Calculate the actual ball trajectory angle, directional vector, height, and velocity.
-- 2) Simulate the ball movement with smooth animation curve After some research and prototypting, I decided to go with approach 1) because the physics movement gives a more natural result compared with animation.
+- 2) Simulate the ball movement with smooth animation curve.
+After some research and prototypting, I decided to go with approach 1) because the physics movement gives a more natural result compared with animation.
 ```
     //Reference: https://en.wikipedia.org/wiki/Trajectory